vcodecopenh264_web_logo

 sudo ln -s /usr/local/lib/libopenh264.so.7 /usr/lib/libopenh264.so.7

-To compile the example, you have to install OpenCV by command:
+To compile the example, you must install OpenCV with the following command:

 sudo apt-get -y install libopencv-dev